UPDATE (Sept. 1, 2021, 10:30 a.m. ET): This piece has been updated throughout to reflect that the Texas abortion law went into effect Wednesday.

 This legislation could give the power back to the rapist via state-sanctioned reproductive coercion.
 It could even put survivors who decide to have an abortion over the objection of their rapist or abuser in danger of further harm.

 I’m in the small percentage of people who were assaulted by a stranger; the vast majority of survivors of sexual violence know their assailants.
-If this law is passed as written, abusers could potentially isolate the survivors by suing their loved ones, counselors and caregivers.
-And even if the abuser himself were barred under the law, it would open up the survivor’s support system and medical providers to harassment via constant litigation from his associates.
+With this law, abusers could potentially isolate the survivors by suing their loved ones, counselors and caregivers.
+And it opens up the survivor’s support system and medical providers to harassment via constant litigation from his associates.

 And I can speak from experience that even when you do report, even when you work with law enforcement, your case could still not result in a conviction; mine didn’t even go to trial.